bplmaps/lmec-main-site/content/about/hours-directions.md

 {{< alert-box type="danger" title="Masks required" >}}

 Face masks must be worn at all times by all staff and visitors in the Central Library.
+This requirement extends through **March 5, 2022**.

 {{</ alert-box >}}